This is our story.

 Powell & Turner began in 1968.
 As you can imagine, in 48 years, a lot has happened.
 We’d like to share with you some of the stories that have been passed down, how we got our start, and how we became the company we are today.
 Back in 1968, Powell & Turner did business with a handshake.
 When our founder, Billy Turner, gave you his word and shook on it, his customers and friends knew he was going to follow through.
 He built his business with traditional values–hard work, honesty and respect.

 It all started in 1968 when Bruton Powell asked Billy Turner if he’d like to be a partner in an HVAC company, and Powell & Turner as we know it was officially formed.
 We started as an HVAC installation company and operated out of Billy’s home in Glen Burnie.
 The first Powell & Turner vehicles were a station wagon and U-Haul trailer to store equipment.
-One short year later, one of our original employees was hired, Dan Patterson, who after 47 years, still works as a lead installation technician today.
+One short year later, one of our original employees was hired, Dan Patterson, who after 47 years, still works with us in our warehouse!

 Two years after the company’s inception, Powell and Turner pioneered its first mobile sheet metal shop.
 This idea, originally conceived by a former partner of Bruton Powell’s, was successfully drafted and designed by Billy and Bruton.
 Their first mobile shop was made from a converted 1958 Bread Truck.
 It had a humble beginning but its effect was huge for both clients and installers.
 For the installers, it was more convenient and kept them out of the weather when doing metalwork.
 For clients, a shop on site meant a better custom fit, less time to complete the job, and less cost.